dataround/dataround-link/README.md

 ## Contributing

-We welcome contributions to DataRound Link!
+We welcome contributions to Dataround link!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and contribute to the project.

 ## License